-Visas; For most nationalities, a visa on arrival is issued at airports and all land borders used on our tours.
+Visas: For the majority of nationalities, a tourist visa on arrival is issued at airports and all land borders used on our tours.
 Visa fees and conditions are subject to change but are usually $30 payable in cash in US dollars.
 A passport photo is required.
-Tourist visas are issued for 30 days from entry into Cambodia.

 Tipping: we recommend a kitty system for the smaller, daily tips such as hotel/restaurant staff and local drivers.
-Amounts inevitably vary with group size but would generally be in the region of £10-15 or $15-20 total per person for the 10-day tour.
-With regards guides accompanying you for longer periods we’d recommend a separate tip of approximately $5 per person, per day though of course, this is always discretionary and performance related.
+Amounts inevitably vary with group size but would generally be in the region of $3-4 per person per day.
+With regards to guides accompanying you for longer periods we’d recommend a separate tip of approximately $5 per person, per day though of course, this is always discretionary and performance-related.
 (Local currency or USD are fine.)

-Meals: breakfasts are generally hotel buffets with lunch and dinners based on local food.
-Lunches on the road are typically simpler dishes such as variations on noodles or fried rice while your tour-leader will generally order more elaborate-style dinners consisting of a selection of local fare.
-The cuisine shows both Thai and Vietnamese influences though with plenty of unique dishes too.
+Meals: breakfasts are either buffets or a la carte in smaller hotels with lunch and dinners based on local food.
+Lunches on the road are typically simpler dishes such as variations on noodles or fried rice while your tour leader will generally order more elaborate-style dinners consisting of a selection of local fare.
+The excellent cuisine shows both Thai and Vietnamese influences though with plenty of unique dishes too.

-Accommodation: all choices fall into the comfortable 3* range and are en-suite and air-conditioned with pools.
+Accommodation: All choices fall into the comfortable 3* range, with an emphasis where possible on the smaller, ‘boutique-style’, and are en-suite and air-conditioned with pools.
 We have posted a selection of sample accommodation on the lefthand hotel tab but please note that as we try and avoid the larger hotels, availability, in high season particularly, means we use several options in each destination.

 Here is what out guest have to say about their experience on this tour...